 c) Associate Researcher (AR): part of the team of researchers, being indicated by the Principal Investigator, to collaborate in the project; their names must be approved by FAPESP.

 d) Host Institution: institution in which the research will be led, and, usually, the place where the Principal Investigator is employed.
-The PI does not need to be hired by the Host Institution but it is necessary to establish a formal association between both parties that establishes compliance with the terms of the grant; the terms of this formal association must satisfy FAPESP.
 The Host Institution must formally commit to provide the necessary support infrastructure to the project, which includes ensuring the safety and access to materials and equipment infrastructure to be used by the project.

 3.3) Principal Investigator and Co-Principal Investigator requirements

-b) To be formally associated with a Sao Paulo research institution.
+b) To have a formal employment with a São Paulo research institution.

 c) Demonstrate an outstanding research record.